JoseRoca/WinFBX/docs/DateTime/DateTime Procedures.md

 # <a name="AfxTimeZoneStandardMonth"></a>AfxTimeZoneStandardMonth

-Hour of the day when the transition from daylight saving time to standard time occurs on an operating system.
+Month when the transition from daylight saving time to standard time occurs on an operating system.

 ```
 FUNCTION AfxTimeZoneStandardMonth () AS DWORD